HireAbo/awesome-interview-questions-5000-jobs/Transportation and Logistics/Supply Chain Management/Sourcing Manager.md

 Welcome to the Sourcing Manager Interview Preparation !
 This resource is designed to help you ace your Sourcing Manager interviews with confidence.

+A Sourcing Manager in Transportation and Logistics plays a crucial role in Supply Chain Management.
+They are responsible for developing and executing sourcing strategies to ensure the efficient and cost-effective procurement of goods and services required for the transportation and logistics operations.
+The Sourcing Manager collaborates with suppliers to negotiate contracts, manage supplier relationships, and evaluate supplier performance.
+They also analyze market trends, identify potential suppliers, and assess their capabilities to meet the organization's sourcing requirements.
+The Sourcing Manager plays a vital role in optimizing the supply chain, ensuring timely delivery of goods, reducing costs, and maintaining high-quality standards, ultimately contributing to the overall success of the transportation and logistics operations.

 ## 🚀 Overview

 Whether you're a seasoned Sourcing Manager or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Sourcing Manager interviews to help you prepare and succeed.